-Some Things I've Learned About the Common Core
+Some Things I've Learned About the Common Core by Craig Williams

 In the past two months I have been getting a crash course on the Common Core State Standards (CCSS).
 First, I was invited to a kickoff meeting at my district about them.
 Next, I participated in a Webinar about the Common Core.
 Last weekend, I completed an assessment of my district’s technology for the CCSS.
 Finally, just today I started a process to align my district’s instructional technology master planning to the Common Core, working with a committee of curriculum coordinators, teachers and principals.